Hyperparameter Optimization for Unsupervised Outlier Detection: : Hyperparameter Optimization for Unsupervised Outlier Detection

 \subsection{Details of (Online) HPO}

-\subsubsection{3.5.1~Meta-learning-based Surrogate Initialization.}
+\subsubsection{Meta-learning-based Surrogate Initialization.}

-Other than initializing on a small set of \textit{randomly sampled} HPs, we design a meta-learning initialization strategy for the surrogate function (see \S 3.4.2), based on the similarity between the test and meta-train datasets.
+Other than initializing on a small set of \textit{randomly sampled} HPs, we design a meta-learning initialization strategy for the surrogate function (see \S \ref{subsec:use_smbo}), based on the similarity between the test and meta-train datasets.
 Intuitively, we hope the surrogate function \s can make accurate predictions on the top-performing HPs of the test dataset, while the accuracy of the under-performing HP regions is less important.
-To this end, we use the meta-features (see \S 3.3.1) to calculate the similarity between the test dataset to each meta-train task $\mD_i \in \mDt$, and initialize \s with the top performing HPs from \textit{the most similar meta-train dataset}; these HPs may yield good performance on the test dataset as well.
-See the comparison to random initialization in \S 4.4.2.
+To this end, we use the meta-features (see \S \ref{subsec:f_train}) to calculate the similarity between the test dataset to each meta-train task $\mD_i \in \mDt$, and initialize \s with the top performing HPs from \textit{the most similar meta-train dataset}; these HPs may yield good performance on the test dataset.
+See the comparison to random initialization in \S \ref{subsec:exp_init}.

-\subsubsection{3.5.2~Surrogate Transfer by Performance Similarity.}
+\subsubsection{Surrogate Transfer by Performance Similarity.}

 As introduced in \S \ref{subsec:hpo_meta_learning}, meta-learning can be used to improve the surrogate function \s in SMBO by transferring knowledge from meta-train datasets.
-In \method, we train $n$ independent \textit{Meta-Surrogate Functions} (see \S 3.3.2) for $n$ meta-train datasets, $\bm{\mathcal{T}} = \{t_1, \ldots, t_n\}$; each with the same regression function as \s (i.e., Gaussian Process).
+In \method, we train $n$ independent \textit{Meta-Surrogate Functions} (see \S \ref{subsec:MSF}) for $n$ meta-train datasets, $\bm{\mathcal{T}} = \{t_1, \ldots, t_n\}$; each with the same regression function as \s (i.e., Gaussian Process).
 To this end, we identify the most similar meta-train dataset $\mD_i$ in iteration $e$, and use the test surrogate \s and $\mD_i$'s meta-surrogate $t_i$ together to predict the performance of HP $\vlambda_k$, i.e.,

 where $w_i^{(e)}$ is the similarity between the test dataset and $\mD_i$ measured in iteration $e$.
-Of course, we could use meta-features to measure the dataset similarity, but its value does not change in iterations and always finds the same meta-train dataset to transfer (even for different OD algorithms).
+While we could use meta-features to measure the dataset similarity, its value does not change in iterations and finds the same meta-train dataset to transfer (even for different OD algorithms).